 For as long as I can remember, if it's the Tuesday before Lent, the supper menu is the same, year after year.
 Making pancakes on Shrove Tuesday is an old Christian tradition, a last gluttonous meal before the self-denial of Lent.
 It fits a modern-day sensibility, even if our lives are now so rich that the egg and butter and flour and sugar in pancakes are no long worthy of Lenten fasting.
-When was the last time you heard, "I'm giving up eggs for Lent"?
+Really, when was the last time you heard, "I'm giving up eggs for Lent"?

 So tomorrow, it will be pancakes for supper and then on Ash Wednesday, I'll plant Lenten Grass, an old Finnish tradition especially good for helping children observe Lent.